 In most cases, we are seeing cancelled events offer a full refund to their vendors.
 Postponed events are often strongly encouraging carrying into the new date, while still offering refunds to those in need.
 This doesn’t mean an organizer shouldn’t offer to carry over the vendor partnership to the following year.
 Events who offer this, along with extra incentive to vendors for doing are, are getting some takers.

-With so many canceled events because of coronavirus, what is the sponsorship sales climate right now?
+With so many canceled events because of coronavirus, what is the event sponsorship sales climate right now?

 Four responses Teresa is currently seeing from sponsors: